fhamonic/imalgorithm/README.md

 # ImAlgorithm

 ImAlgorithm is an educational tool to visualize the execution of algorithms.
-It uses ImGui library and modern C++20 features.
+It uses ImGui library and C++20 coroutines.

 Work in progress.